wso2-attic/asgardeo-auth-angular-sdk/README.md

 #### Custom Grant Template Tags

 Session information can be attached to the body of a custom-grant request using template tags.
-This is useful when the session information is not exposed outside the SDK but you want such information to be used in custom-grant requests.
+This is useful when the session information is not exposed outside the SDK, but you want such information to be used in custom-grant requests.
 The following table lists the available template tags.

 | Tag                | Data               |
 | ------------------ | ------------------ |
 | "{{token}}"        | The access token.  |